 Try pressing firmly on every inch of the back of your calf, methodically moving from one point to the next.
 If you find a tender spot, press and hold the point for a minute or two using your thumbs.
 While pressing on a tender spot, you can also try slowly dropping your foot (point your toes) and then extending your foot up toward yourself, continuing back and forth, pointing and extending repeatedly.
-If you spend 15 or 20 minutes each day working on your calf, and especially if you also use the Imbue pain patch on the calf and sole between self-massage sessions, you’re likely to notice an improvement in the pain in your foot.
+If you spend 15 or 20 minutes each day working on your calf, you’re likely to notice an improvement in the pain in your foot.
 If the pain improves dramatically and you haven’t done anything new to the sole, you can assume that the problem was caused entired by these muscles.

 There are also a variety of tools you can use to get to your calf.
 Some are like foam-covered rolling pins, you can use to roll firmly up and down the calf.
 Others squeeze the calf.
 I like using a small, firm ball, such as a lacrosse ball.
 The leg can be laid on a chair or table with the ball under it, and the ball pressed or rolled over all the sore places.

 Meanwhile, direct work on the inflamed area of the sole can also produce a rapid improvement.
 This can be done by pressing on a ball (again, I like a lacrosse ball, others prefer a golf ball or baseball), scraping firmly and repeatedl y over the affected area using a dull-edged tool (such as the edge of a ceramic Chinese soup spoon, of the rolled edge of a metal jar lid – a practice known as gua sha), or best yet, having someone give you a deep, firm foot massage.